alexandre-garrec/exo-tech/HOWTO.md

 - code should be clean (Latest ECMA syntax, safe Typescript, layer separation)
 - tests should be present (Show your best skills : TDD, unit, integration and more)
+- use asynchronous IO only :
+    - `fs.xxxxxSync` should not be used
-- synchronous IO should not be used (ex: use fs.readdir not fs.readdirSync)
+    - `import data from 'xxxx.json'` should not be used
-- it must run in a MacOS and Linux environment, assume that only npm and node LTS are already installed
+- it must run in a MacOS and Linux environment, assume that only `npm`, `yarn` and `node` LTS are already installed
 - documentation files should be added
 - comments in code could be added when you need to clarify a design decision or assumptions about the spec